Strategic Command (video game series): Games

+First game engine

 The first game in the series, Strategic Command: European Theater, was released in 2002.
-It was the only Strategic Command game taking place on a hex map, with one hexagon representing 50 miles of terrain.
+It took place on a hex map, with one hexagon representing 50 miles of terrain.
 The game featured six campaigns, all taking place on the same map, but with different starting dates.
 Creating fan-made campaigns was also possible.

 The player could choose the neutral states to act "random", "historical" or "neutral".
 With the "random" option, neutral states may decide to join the war depending on current situation, while "historical" means joining the war on an exact, historical date, regardless of the circumstances (for example, the USA will always become an Allied country on December 8, 1941).
 With the "neutral" option, those states won't join the war, unless it will be directly declared against them.

+Strategic Command: European Theater was re-released in 2006 as Strategic Command Gold with additional campaigns.